RadiantBee/love2dClient-Server/README.md

 <p> Phew...
 And you should take in account that these methods can be combined in a various amont of ways. </p>
 <p> I tried to implement state-sync approach, but in the end my solution was jittery and looked quite bad. </p>
-<p> Now, when the meaning of "Authoritative Server built on UDP socket with immediate broadcasting." is clear we could move on. </p>

-## How it works?
-<p> Great question!
-Let's look at the code and reconstruct the process. </p>